guillaumemoreau/db-course/09_bigd.md

   - Complex or imbricated data
   - Potential copy of data on several nodes
   - Not completely fulfilling ACID constraints
-  - Availability is more important than Coherence
+  - Availability is more important than Consistency
   - Few writes, lots of reads

 ### noSQL basis